Skip to content

 Usage Guide

-This guide covers how to use MCP BigQuery for SQL validation and dry-run analysis.
+This guide covers how to use MCP BigQuery's eleven tools for SQL validation, analysis, schema discovery, and performance optimization.

 SQL Validation